 Recently Intel started including their graphics drivers into the mainline Linux kernel.
 This is great except when it stops working.
 Having suffered intermittent, sporadic GPU freezes on my Lenovo x270 (Kabylake) work laptop since Kernel 4.12+ I came across a bug report that seemed related.
-Here’s a my temporary fix on Fedora 28 for getting things stable again until it’s fixed for good upstream.
+Here’s my temporary fix on Fedora 28 for getting things stable again until it’s fixed for good upstream.

 The Intel Integrated Graphics Crash